sentinel-hub/custom-scripts/planet/analysis_ready_planetscope/forest_vitality_change_index_gain/index.md

 6. Classify positive changes into 20 intensity levels
 7. Apply a color palette transitioning from yellow through green to purple to visualize different gain intensities

-The script utilizes the first and last PlanetScope ARD acquisition in the specified time range.
+The script utilizes the first and last PlanetScope ARD acquisitions and Canopy Cover products in the specified time range.

 ## Description of representative images